Types of socialism: Democratic socialism

-While there are no countries in the world that would qualify as a democratic socialist state, i.e. as a democratic state having achieved a post-capitalist, socialist economy, several academics, political commentators, and scholars have distinguished between authoritarian socialist and democratic socialist states, with the first representing the Soviet Bloc, which is considered as being authoritarian or non-democratic enough and as being socialist only constitutionally, and the latter representing Western Bloc countries which have been democratically governed by socialist parties such as Britain, France, Sweden, and Western social-democracies in general, among others, which have pushed the ideals and objectives of socialism within the context of a democratic political system and capitalist economic system.
-Some states have described as being democratic socialists.
+While there are no countries in the world that would qualify as a democratic socialist state, i.e. as a democratic state having achieved a post-capitalist, socialist economy, several academics, political commentators, and scholars have distinguished between authoritarian socialist and democratic socialist states.
+The Soviet Bloc is considered as being authoritarian or non-democratic and as being socialist only constitutionally, while Western Bloc countries have been democratically governed by socialist parties including in Britain, France, Sweden.
+Those parties have pushed the ideals and objectives of socialism within the context of a democratic political system and capitalist economic system.
 In other countries, democratic socialism is defined more generally, essentially equating economic rights with human rights.
 United States Senator Bernie Sanders, a proponent of democratic socialism, has defined the term as universally guaranteeing rights to quality health care, sufficient education, employment at a living wage, affordable housing, secure retirement, and a clean environment.
-Toward these ends, he has invoked the words of Martin Luther King Jr., who also advocated democratic socialism, in calling for "a better distribution of wealth".
+Toward these ends, he has invoked the words of Martin Luther King Jr., who also advocated democratic socialism in calling for "a better distribution of wealth".

 Social democracy

 Social democracy can be divided into classical and modern strands.
 Classical social democracy attempts to achieve socialism through gradual, parliamentary means and by introducing it from within democracy rather than through revolutionary means.
 The term social democracy can refer to the particular kind of society that social democrats advocate.

 The Socialist International (SI), the worldwide organization of social democratic and democratic socialist parties, defines social democracy as an ideal form of representative democracy that may solve the problems found in a liberal democracy.
-The SI emphasizes principles such as freedom—not only individual liberties, but also freedom from discrimination and freedom from dependence on either the owners of the means of production or the holders of abusive political power; equality and social justice—not only before the law, but also economic and socio-cultural equality as well equal opportunities for all, including those with physical, mental, or social disabilities; and solidarity—unity and a sense of compassion for the victims of injustice and inequality.
+The SI emphasizes principles such as freedom—not only individual liberties, but also freedom from discrimination and freedom from dependence on either the owners of the means of production or the holders of abusive political power—equality and social justice—not only before the law, but also economic and socio-cultural equality and equal opportunities for all, including those with physical, mental, or social disabilities; and solidarity—unity, and a sense of compassion for the victims of injustice and inequality.

 Modern social democracy seeks to contain capitalism through transitioning unstable private sector enterprises into public ownership, correcting economic and social inequality through social safety nets and services, sometimes referred to as welfare state policies, and more aggressive regulation of markets and private enterprise than other forms of mixed economy.
 Over the past forty years, social democracy has increasingly been replaced with alternate economic systems such as the social market economy or Third Way mixed economies that are informed by Keynesian economics.